-and livestock.
+effects, we find landholder-financed mayors are associated with an upward trend in municipal spending on agricultural promotion and significant increases in rural credit for agriculture and livestock.
 We conclude that mayors who receive substantial campaign donations from landholders govern on behalf of this special interest group by promoting agriculture.

 Our property- and municipal-level results tell a compatible story.
-Landholding politicians in the Brazilian Amazon appear to leverage their political influence to increase deforestation on their personal properties and overcome barriers to high-value soy adoption for themselves and their campaign supporters.
-However, these politicians do not necessarily feel political pressure to govern on behalf of agricultural special interests as a whole, explaining the null effects of landholder election on municipality-level land use.
+Local politicians in the Brazilian Amazon appear to leverage their political influence to overcome barriers to high-value soy adoption for themselves and their campaign supporters, but do not necessarily feel political pressure to govern on behalf of agricultural special interests as a whole, explaining the null effects of landholder election on municipality-level land use.
 In contrast, mayors who received significant campaign donations from landholders do feel pressure to promote agricultural special interests through municipal spending and facilitation of rural credit - with increased deforestation and environmental violations as a consequence.